jefftienchow/piano-chords/README.md

 ### Playing Chords
 1. Select "Chord" mode from the Play Mode dropdown
-2. Choose your desired chord type (Major, Minor, etc.)
+2. Choose your desired chord quality (Major, Minor, etc.)
 3. Select an inversion (Root Position, 1st Inversion, etc.)
 4. Click any piano key to play the chord with that note as the root